-IOM timestamp PID operation status size elapsed_time file_data operation Either "migrate", "recall", or "backup".
+IOM timestamp PID operation status size elapsed\time file\data

-PID Process ID of the IOM which created the record.

-status Either "SUCCESS", "XFER_FAILED", "GETATTR_FAILED",

-"SETATTR_FAILED", or "REGIONS_FAILED".

-size Size of the file or aggregate (bytes).

-elapsed time End time minus start time (seconds).

-file_data Depends upon whether the request is for an individual file or a filelist.

-If file: RqstID: RqstID Inode: Inode, Igen: Igen, SnapID: SnapID

-If filelist: RqstID: RqstID Filename: pathname, Size: size
+Timestamp Date and time the record was written to file.
+PID Process ID of the IOM which created the record. operation Either "migrate", "recall", or "backup". status Either "SUCCESS", "XFER_FAILED", "GETATTR_FAILED", "SETATTR_FAILED", or "REGIONS_FAILED". size Size of the file or aggregate (bytes). elapsed_time End time minus start time (seconds). file_data Depends upon whether the request is for an individual file or a filelist.
+If file: RqstID: RqstID Inode: Inode, Igen: Igen, SnapID: SnapID If filelist: RqstID: RqstID Filename: pathname, Size: size